amanmalali/Scout-Predictive-ML-maintenance/README.md

 python ./census/gen_data.py

-This will generate training and validation features with it's labels under ./census/data/
+This will generate training and validation features with it\'s labels under `./census/data/`.

 ### Step 1: Train the Base Model